-Thus, whenever a secular organization with Catholics among its members planned an event that included a meal and fell on a day that the Catholic Church required its members to abstain from eating meat, the organizers simply requested a dispensation from the local bishop that would excuse Catholics attending the event from having to abstain from eating meat.
+Thus, whenever a secular organization with Catholics among its members planned an event that included a meal and fell on a day that the Catholic Church required its members to abstain from eating meat, the organizers simply requested a dispensation from the local bishop that would excuse any Catholics attending the event from having to abstain from eating meat.

-The Abstinence Rule Is Still in Effect
+The Abstinence Rule in the Modern Day

 © 2009 Chuck Nugent